HanYangZhao/aws-terraform-demo/README.md

 * This setup is designed to provide a clear separation between resource configuration and module definition, which helps in keeping the repository orderly and the deployment process straightforward.

     ### Pros
-     * Decoupled components and modules allows for easy upgrade
+     * Decoupled components and modules allows for easy upgrade without conflict.
+Child modules should be tagged and referenced in data source.
-     * Seperate pipelines for each type or resource
+     * Seperate pipelines and tfstate for each type or resource, this limits the risk of unwanted changes and make the tfstate smaller ideally.
-     * Decouple AWS provider version in for each resource type.
-This is sometimes an issue when Terraform is going through major version upgrade, where some resouces types have breaking change.
-By decoupling the providers for each type of resource we isolate the breaking change.
+     * Decouple AWS provider version in for each pipeline.
+This is sometimes an issue when Terraform is going through major version upgrade, causing some resouces types to have breaking change.
+By decoupling the providers for each type of resource we isolate the breaking change to a single pipeline.
+Other resouces can sill proceed with the upgrade.
+     * If the organization is not mono-repo, multiple Infra teams within the organization can re-use the same child modules this way.

     ### Cons
     * Adds complexity if you intend to organized multiple types of cloud resources in a "solution" (multiple type of resources managed at the same time as a part of a solution).
 It's more diffucult to make a tag on a specific release version of the infra for a specfic solution.
+    * Upgrade and maintenance of child modules can become a problem in the long run with multiple versions.
+In a centralized repo all components must be up to date with modules with one single source of truth.

 ## Deployment flow
 ![Alt text here](diagrams/deployment_flow.svg)